How to Import XML Data File into Excel (3 Quick Methods)

 Things to Remember

-• While importing XML files you must check if it’s valid or not.
-Otherwise, errors in the XML structure can cause import issues.
+• While importing XML files ensure that the xml code is valid, otherwise errors in the XML structure can cause import issues.
 You may need to work with the data provider or validate the XML file before importing it.

 Frequently Asked Questions